-To list all the policy sets in a realm, perform an HTTP GET to the /json{/realm}/applications endpoint, with a queryFilter parameter set to true.
+To list all the policy sets in a realm, send an HTTP GET request to the /json/realms/root/realms/Realm Name/applications endpoint, with queryFilter=true.

 If the realm is not specified in the URL, AM returns policy sets in the top level realm.